 Be very careful handling the solid marble medallion.

 Solid marble is very fragile and heavy.
-It may crack if carried horizontally under own weight.
+It may crack if carried horizontally under its weight.
 Move it only vertically to the place of installation.
-Slowly tilt horizontally with support of a piece of plywood underneath if it’s out of the box.
+Slowly tilt horizontally with the support of a piece of plywood underneath if it’s out of the box.
 Slide the medallion to the designated installation spot off the plywood piece.